Ground Defense Force! Mao-chan

-It stars three eight-year-old girls, Mao, Misora and Sylvia, as they try to defend the earth against invading aliens.
-The world's defense has fallen to unlikely straits because the aliens are excessively cute, of which combat engagements are televised: if the forces battling the aliens were not cute themselves, the general public would revolt, as it would be seen as "bullying".
+It stars three eight-year-old girls, Mao, Misora and Sylvia, as they try to defend Earth against invading aliens.
+The world's defense has fallen into unlikely straits because the aliens are excessively cute, of which combat engagements are televised: if the forces battling the aliens were not cute themselves, the general public would revolt, as it would be seen as "bullying".
 Consequently, three military leaders chose their granddaughters to be the defenders, fittingly, becoming a team even cuter than the aliens.
-They each have a clover-shaped badge that enables them to transform.
-(This transformation provides no apparent special ability.)
+They each have a clover-shaped badge that enables them to transform (this transformation provides no apparent special ability).

 The series itself is rife with parodies and references, particularly to Akamatsu's earlier work Love Hina.
 The girls' commanding officer bears a resemblance to Naru Narusegawa from Love Hina.
-See also below in the characters, and anime episode 20, manga chapters 17 and 25.
+See also below in the characters, as well as anime episode 20 and manga chapters 17 and 25.

 It was one of Tony Pope's last voice acting roles before his death in 2004.